Weekly Blog on J. L. Greger's Bugs

 More About The Author

-Audiences (at continuing education classes, conferences, community centers, and libraries) have enjoyed my lectures on "Science in Fiction" and "Diet Fiction" along with my book signings.
-I’m always willing to tackle new audiences.
-Contact me if you want more info.
+Audiences (at continuing education classes, conferences, Rotary meetings, and libraries) have enjoyed my lectures on "science in your fiction."
+I’d like to tackle new audiences.
+Contact me at JLGreger@oaktreebooks.com if you want more info.

 Thumbnails Of Novels